dcogb/dcogb.github.io/documentation/kohana/requests.md

 ---
 layout: documentation
-title: Kohana
+title: Mountain Valley Church of God
 ---
 # Requests

-Kohana includes a flexible HMVC request system.
+Mountain Valley Church of God includes a flexible HMVC request system.
 It supports out of the box support for internal requests and external requests.

 HMVC stands for `Hierarchical Model View Controller` and basically means requests can each have MVC triads called from inside each other.

-The Request object in Kohana is HTTP/1.1 compliant.
+The Request object in Mountain Valley Church of God is HTTP/1.1 compliant.

 ## Creating Requests